The 5 Best Dog Brushes For Boxers

 Challenges With Boxer’s Coats

-Even thought boxers have short coats, they do shed.
-While they are known to shed year round, it seems to be much worse during the Spring time.
+Even though boxers have short coats, they do shed.
+While they are known to shed year round, it seems to be much worse during the spring.

 Boxers are susceptible to various skin infections and diseases that can affect the coat.
-One type, Malasseziadermatitis, is caused by a type of yeast and usually a result of an allergic reaction.
+One type, malasseziadermatitis, is caused by a type of yeast and is usually the result of an allergic reaction.
 This yeast leads to greasy, hairless areas, mainly on the neck and throat, with a distinct odor.

-Another common skin disease, seborrhea, causes dry, flaky skin and loss of hair.
-This is sometimes an inherited disorder which shows up by the time your boxer is 2 years of age.
-It can also be cause by parasites or dietary deficiencies.
+Another common skin disease, seborrhea, causes dry, flaky skin and the loss of hair.
+This is sometimes an inherited disorder that shows up by the time your boxer is 2 years old.
+It can also be caused by parasites or dietary deficiencies.

 Final Thoughts

-If its in your budget you may consider buying more than one type of dog brush for your boxer.
+If its within your budget, you may consider buying more than one type of dog brush for your boxer.
 While boxers may not suffer from matting or tangles, you will still need to brush them regularly to remove the dirt and to keep their coat looking beautiful and sleek.